peterpeterparker/daviddalbusco.com/src/blog/introducing-a-new-web-component-to-drag-resize-and-rotate.md

 Today we are happy to unleash a new open source Web Component that we developed for our web editor for presentations, [DeckDeckGo](https://deckdeckgo.com).
 With it you can add **drag**, **resize** and **rotate** features to your applications or websites, regardless of your web framework.
 Cherry on the cake: it works out of the box -- no extra JavaScript needed.

-A demo is worth a thousand words, therefore here's what you can expect from it respectively how we are using it to let our users manipulate elements:
+A demo is worth a thousand words:

 ![](https://cdn-images-1.medium.com/max/1600/1*_hmiwuTByWYJXuViGPBxFQ.gif)